andrew@drewrealtors

 • Arrange closing appointments for all parties to sign the necessary documents.

-• After taking final signatures, the escrow agent has responsibility to complete the transaction by checking all documents for completeness, compliance and accuracy.
+• After taking final signatures, the escrow agent has the responsibility to complete the transaction by checking all documents for completeness, compliance and accuracy.

 • Return copies of all loan documents to the lender for approval to record.